nodejs/node/doc/api/crypto.md

 `derivedKey`.
 If an errors occurs while deriving the key, `err` will be set;
 otherwise `err` will be `null`.
 The successfully generated `derivedKey` will be passed to the callback as an {ArrayBuffer}.
-An error will be thrown if any of the input aguments specify invalid values or types.
+An error will be thrown if any of the input arguments specify invalid values or types.

 ```mjs
 const {